moby/moby/docs/sources/reference/run.md

 host as processes running outside containers on the host.
 Additional information about running with `--privileged` is available on the [Docker Blog](http://blog.docker.com/2013/09/docker-can-now-run-within-docker/).

+In addition to `--privileged` the operator can have fine grain control over the capabilities using `--cap-add` and `--cap-drop`.
+By default, Docker has a default list of capabilities that are kept.
+Both flags support the value `all`, so if the operator wants to have all capabilities but `MKNOD` they could use:

+    $ docker run --cap-add=ALL --cap-drop=MKNOD ...

+For interacting with the network stack, instead of using `--privileged` they should use `--cap-add=NET_ADMIN` to modify the network interfaces.

 If the Docker daemon was started using the `lxc` exec-driver (`docker -d --exec-driver=lxc`) then the operator can also specify LXC options